Two roads diverged in a wood, and I took the one less traveled by, and that has made all the difference.

 ~Robert Frost

-I am an ASTRO3D Postdoctoral Fellow at the University of New South Wales, Sydney, Australia.
+I am a visiting scientist at the Center for Astrophysics (CfA), Harvard & Smithsonian, MA, USA and an Adjunct Postdoctoral Fellow at the University of New South Wales (UNSW), Sydney, Australia.
 I am working as a part of the Astro3D Galaxy Evolution with Lenses (AGEL) collaboration.
-I am currently modeling high redshift gravitational lenses and using lens modelling results to understand the galaxy evolution models.
-Before joining UNSW, I completed my PhD at the Centre for Astrophysics and Supercomputing (CAS), Swinburne University of Technology (SUT), Melbourne, Australia, in 2021.
-This was followed by a short-term postdoctoral researcher position between September 2021 to May 2022.
-My PhD thesis titled "Morphology-dependent Black Hole Mass Scaling Relations" presents the investigation of correlation between black hole mass and various host galaxy properties obtained using state-of-the-art two-dimensional modelling and multi-component decomposition technique.
-These results are published in a series of four papers in the Astrophysical Journal.
-My work advocates that the black hole--galaxy correlations are dependent on the host galaxy morphology, where the morphology is shaped by the formation and evolutionary tracks followed by a galaxy.
-Thus, this work adds another major steps towards understanding the how the supermassive black holes co-evolve with the host galaxy, and provides ramifications of black hole-galaxy coevolution theories.
+I work on gravitational lens modeling and use the modeling results to understand galaxy evolution theories and cosmology.
+I joined UNSW as an ASTRO3D Postdoctoral Fellow in September 2022.
+I completed my PhD at the Centre for Astrophysics and Supercomputing (CAS), Swinburne University of Technology (SUT), Melbourne, Australia, in 2021 which was followed by a short-term postdoctoral researcher position between September 2021 to May 2022.
+My PhD thesis "Morphology-dependent Black Hole Mass Scaling Relations" presents a detailed investigation of the correlation between supermassive black hole mass and various host galaxy properties obtained using state-of-the-art two-dimensional modeling and multi-component decomposition technique.
+My PhD research advocates that the black hole--galaxy correlations are dependent on the host galaxy morphology, where the morphology is shaped by the formation and evolutionary tracks followed by a galaxy.
+This work adds a major step towards understanding how the supermassive black holes co-evolve with their host galaxy.

 Research Highlights!